Abbottabad Hockey Stadium

 The Abbottabad Hockey Stadium is a field hockey stadium in Abbottabad in the Khyber Pakhtunkhwa province of Pakistan.
-It is located at Circular Road in Abbottabad, and was built in 1988.
+Located at Circular Road, it was built in 1988.
 No international matches have taken place there yet, but the stadium has hosted various national, divisional and local tournaments, as well as national team camps.

 It has an AstroTurf surface.
-Currently, proposals are being made for the development of the stadium including a pavilion, dressing rooms and stands for spectators.
+Currently, proposals are being made for upgrading the stadium, by adding a pavilion, dressing rooms and stands for spectators.